 - All students must have a Tk20 account and fingerprint clearance.

-- In order to become certified as a public school teacher, the PRAXIS II SUBJECT ASSESSMENT examination specific to each candidate’s subject area must be passed.
-The exam tests the essential subject area knowledge unique to each certification teaching area.
-All PRAXIS II exams are now being offered by the Educational Testing Service (ETS).
-Although not a graduation requirement, as previously noted passing scores on appropriate PRAXIS II exams are necessary for admission to PDS and for program completion and subsequent recommendation for certification.
-Copies of the PRAXIS II exam scores must be sent to the university’s education certification officer located in the Education & Educational Psychology Department (WS 129) in order to gain acceptance into the Professional Development Semester.
+- In order to become certified as a public school teacher, the Praxis Subject Assessment examination specific to each candidate’s subject area must be passed.
+The exam, which is offered by the Educational Testing Service, tests the essential subject area knowledge unique to each certification teaching area.
+Although not a graduation requirement, passing scores on appropriate Praxis subject exams are necessary for admission to PDS and for program completion and subsequent recommendation for certification.
+Copies of the Praxis exam scores must be sent to the university’s education certification officer located in the Education & Educational Psychology Department (WS 129) in order to gain acceptance into the Professional Development Semester.